 Risks will be minimized by forward planning using competent staff trained and resourced to an appropriate extent whilst working to attainable standards.

 The College recognizes that the effective management of health and safety plays an important role in its overall performance as an educational establishment by;

 - safeguarding students

-- protecting the environment and by the avoidance of unnecessary losses and liabilities
+- protecting the environment and by the avoidance of unnecessary losses and liabilities.

 Health and safety performance will be subject to regular and routine monitoring, the results of which will be reviewed at least annually in order to maintain and improve where necessary the required standards.

-The Organisation section of this document defines the duties and responsibilities of the Board of Governors, Principalship, Senior and Operational management and staff who will implement this Policy in the manner detailed in the Arrangements.
+The Organization section of this document defines the duties and responsibilities of the Board of Governors, Principalship, Senior and Operational management and staff who will implement this Policy in the manner detailed in the Arrangements.